General, Home & Renters Insurance

 If your car or home is damaged as a result of the storm, the cost to repair the damages may be covered by your car insurance or home insurance policy.
 Whether coverage is provided or not will be determined on a case-by-case basis depending on the cause of the damage (ex: water damage, wind damage, fire damage, etc.) and the coverages included in your insurance policies (ex: overland water coverage, comprehensive coverage for your vehicle, etc.).

-The quickest way to start a claim and find out if your coverage is to call your insurance company directly.
+The quickest way to start a claim and find out if you’re covered is to call your insurance company directly.

 All of the insurance companies that Cheep Insurance writes business with offer 24/7 claims service.
 The phone numbers for each company can be found on our claims page.